This page discusses things for Unix systems, there is a separate page for Microsoft Windows systems.

 Readily Available Images

-(!)
-Note that the following are unofficial images: they have been prepared by volunteers and may not have been tested extensively.
+Note that the following images are unofficial ones: they have been prepared by volunteers and may not have been tested extensively.

 What is Needed to create a QEMU image